Influence of Spanish Cuisine on Latin American Gastronomy

 Cultural Significance of Spanish Ingredients

-Spanish ingredients hold cultural significance in Latin American cooking, representing a blend of European and indigenous flavors.
-Olive oil, for instance, is a symbol of Spanish influence and is widely used in Latin American cuisines for cooking and flavoring dishes.
+• Olive oil, for instance, is a symbol of Spanish influence and is widely used in Latin American cuisines to cook and flavor dishes.

 • Similarly, garlic and onions are foundational ingredients in Latin American cooking, reflecting the enduring legacy of Spanish culinary traditions.